credmark/credmark-models-py/README.md

 Once your model is ready to submit, simply create a pull request on the github repo and let us know in our [Discord](https://discord.com/invite/BJbYSRDdtr).

+# Model Library

+See a list of the [existing models](https://github.com/credmark/credmark-models-py/tree/main/models/credmark) in the repository.

+# API Gateway

+The Credmark Framework provides access to remote models and access to on-chain data via [Credmark API Gateway](https://gateway.credmark.com/api/).

+If you go to the popup in the top right of the window you can now choose [Models Documentation](https://gateway.credmark.com/api/?urls.primaryName=Model%20Documentation) and get docs for all the models and try running them (Note that not all models are fully documented yet.)

 # SDK Command Documentation
 ## Help command